 Anyway, if reading about the toxic chemicals in cleaning products comes across as fear-mongering, or if you’re thinking, “but how are these homemade wipes going to disinfect my counters?”
-Well, studies have shown that many essential oils have antibacterial, anti-fungal and antiviral benefits.
+Well, studies have shown that many essential oils do have antibacterial, anti-fungal and antiviral benefits.

 The following essential oils (in no particular order) fight bacteria and household odours without any of the negative side effects of store bought household cleaners.

 - Tea Tree Oil

-I always use vodka in my homemade disinfecting wipes which is a more natural disinfectant.
+I always use high-proof vodka in my homemade disinfecting wipes which is a more natural disinfectant.
 Vodka also acts as a non-toxic preservative which prevents the growth of mold and pathogens.